agis/pglockanalyze-action/README.md

 state for the analysis to be possible (e.g. if you have pre-existing migrations that should not be analyzed, you are responsible for running them).

+See https://github.com/agis/pglockanalyze-action/pull/5 for a sample PR demonstrating how one might use this action.

 ## Status

 This software is in *alpha* stage - *expect breakage* and rough edges.